 Notwithstanding the aforementioned rules, public sector banks such as BNG Bank have maintained their core business of financing local and regional authorities, public housing associations and healthcare institutions and the semi-public sector.
 Furthermore, despite these rules the share ownership of the State of the Netherlands in the public sector banks is not subject to debate.
-BNG Bank's consolidated total commission income increased to $\notin$ 32 million in 2019 (2018: $\notin$ 30 million and 2017: $\notin$ 26 million).
+BNG Bank's consolidated total commission income decreased to €29 million in 2020 (2019: €32 million and 2018: €30 million).